jucor/Scumm-theDocs/docs/index.rst

 to the ScummVM community throughout the writing process, to receive real-time feedback and ensure nothing is missed along the way.

-I suggest using a style guide (such as the Google developer documentation style guide) to ensure consistency for this body of work, and all documentation moving forward.
+I suggest using a style guide, such as the Google developer documentation style guide, to ensure consistency for this body of work and for all documentation moving forward.

+Wherever possible, I will use screenshots, gifs, and other visual aids to enhance understanding.

 Proposed timeline
 -----------------